morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/README.md

 ## Usage

-To replicate the analysis, please have a `kaggle.json` file containing your Kaggle credentials.
+To replicate the analysis, please have a `kaggle.json` file containing your Kaggle credentials at the project root.
 To obtain your Kaggle credentials, follow the instructions on [Kaggle](https://www.kaggle.com/docs/api).

-There are two suggetsed ways to run this analysis:
+There are two suggested ways to run this analysis:

 #### 1\.
 Using Docker